 You must have the nationality of a country that has formal relations with Japan (e.g. not Taiwan or North Korea) and must not have Japanese Nationality, including dual nationality.
 If you currently hold Japanese nationality as a dual national, you must give up your Japanese nationality prior to arriving in Japan.

 If you have dual nationality (or more) but do not have Japanese nationality as one of them, then you can ignore the statements about dual nationality throughout the application guidelines.
-You will choose one of your nationalities for the purpose of this application.
+You will use one of your nationalities for this application.

 You must apply for the scholarship via the Japanese embassy in the country where you have nationality, including being present at the embassy in person at certain stages of the application.
-If you had multiple nationalities then you should choose the country of your primary nationality (typically the country where you reside).
+If you had multiple nationalities, then you must choose the country of your primary nationality (typically the country where you live).

-The only exceptions to the date of birth above is if MEXT has determined that you were not able to apply during the ages when you would have been eligible due to a situation in your country beyond your control, such as compulsory military service or the total suspension of higher education due to war, etc.
+The only exceptions to the date of birth requirement above is if MEXT has determined that you could not apply during the ages when you would have been eligible because of a situation in your country beyond your control, such as compulsory military service or the total suspension of higher education due to war, etc.

 I have never heard of any country qualifying for this exception, but if you find out that yours has been, please let me know in the comments below!

-Personal circumstances, such as your job, family, health, etc., cannot be considered for an exception.
+MEXT will not consider personal circumstances, such as your job, family, health, etc., for an exception.